Starting Over After Divorce At 40

 Environment matters.
 The makeover of your house or just one room in it will make you feel better and take your mind off negative thoughts.
 You’d be surprised by the therapeutic effect of painting walls in a different color or moving the furniture.
 Replace old pictures with new ones and throw out all the things that make you feel sad.

-If you are just out of a divorce, a little renovation is what you need to do for getting your head straight and getting things on the place where they need to be.
+If you are just out of a divorce, a little renovation is what you need to do to get your head straight and getting things on the place where they need to be.

 Take Your Time For Self-Reflection

 Starting over in your 40s means understanding why your prior marriage failed and drawing conclusions.
-If it’s hard to do that on your own don’t hesitate to get into psychotherapy.
+If it’s hard to do that on your own, don’t hesitate to get into psychotherapy.
 Why is this step so important?
-The first and main reason is you should know what went wrong to be able to build a new successful relationship I the future.
-Also, it might happen that men you’re attracted to romantically aren’t 100% right for you and you should reevaluate your priorities.
+The first and main reason is you should know what went wrong to be able to build a new successful relationship in the future.
+Also, it might happen that men you’re attracted to romantically aren’t 100% right for you, and you should reevaluate your priorities.

 Try Online Dating

 Dating after divorce at 40 can be not easy, but the key is to get started.
 If you don’t look forward to going to the bar alone and talking to strangers, try a dating app.
 There are lots of tools where you can find singles of your age group, younger or older people, who are also in search of a partner at the moment.
 For example, EliteSingles is good for those who want to find a deep connection with an intelligent and financially stablemate.
 And OkCupid is OK for singles in search or fun, communication, flirt, and love adventures.